pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 = 3.9.7 =

-- New: Introducing "PA Duplicator" - The easiest way to duplicate posts, pages or Elementor templates.
+- New: Introducing "PA Duplicator" - The easiest way to duplicate posts, pages or templates.
 - Fixed: Multiple labels option not working on IE in Progressbar widget.
-- Fixed: Style #2 not working in Media Grid widget.
+- Fixed: Style #2 not working in Media Gallery widget.

 = 3.9.6 =